Culture of Barbados: Religion

 Religion plays a significant role in life on the island.
 Up to 95% of the populace identifies itself as "Christian" (whether practicing or otherwise), and with its long British ties, the Anglican church comprises the largest segment of the population.
 However, Roman Catholic, Baptist, Methodist, and other Christian denominations also support congregations.
 The Christian population celebrates its deeply rooted faith in an annual festival, Gospelfest.

-Smaller Jewish, Hindu, and Muslim communities add some religious diversity.
+Smaller Jewish, Hindu and Muslim communities add some religious diversity.
 The Rastafarian faith also has its community of adherents, sometimes complaining of discrimination in schooling and employment.

-In addition to Gospelfest, Barbados holds many other carnivals and festivals.
+In addition to Gospelfest [a concert in which the good news about Jesus is sung], Barbados holds many other carnivals and festivals.
 The Landship is a Barbadian tradition.
 It mimics and parodies the Royal Navy, and incorporates music, dance and games.
 The largest and most important festival in Barbados is Crop Over, which celebrates the end of the sugarcane harvest.
-Lasting three weeks, it includes fairs, parades, and contests.
+Lasting three weeks, it includes fairs, parades and contests.

 Music

 Music is an important part of the country's culture.
-Modern Barbados has produced popular stars of calypso and the indigenous spouge style, and also has a large jazz scene.
-Reggae, soca, and tuk are popular as well.
+Modern Barbados has produced popular stars of calypso music and the indigenous spouge style, and also has a large jazz scene.
+Reggae, soca music and tuk band are popular as well.

 The vast majority of contemporary Bajan calypso and soca music centers around the five-week Crop Over festival, whose events begin in late May and run throughout the summer, climaxing in the first week of August with the Grand Kadooment (also known as Kadooment Day), a national holiday in Barbados.

 Every January, Barbados hosts the Barbados Jazz Festival.
 In mid-February, Barbados hosts the Barbados Holetown Festival which celebrates the arrival of the first English settlers.

 Singer Rihanna was born and raised in Barbados.
-Although the better portion of her work mainly appeals to R&B audiences, her first album Music of the Sun contains a mixture of Barbadian rhythms and American urban-pop songwriting, just as her Loud album has a mixture of Ragga / Ska rhythms, along with Pop music and R&B / Hip Hop.
-Robyn "Rihanna" Fenty was also declared Barbados' ambassador of Tourism, which secured her a seat in the island's political arena from 2011 to 2014.
+Although the better portion of her work mainly appeals to R&B audiences, her first album Music of the Sun (2005) contains a mixture of Barbadian rhythms and American urban-pop songwriting, just as her album Loud (2010) has a mixture of ragga / ska rhythms, along with pop music and R&B / hip hop.
+Robyn Rihanna Fenty was also declared Barbados's ambassador of tourism, which secured her a seat in the island's political arena from 2011 to 2014.